spree/spree/guides/content/user/products/creating-products.md

 ## Understanding Variants

 Suppose that in your store, you sell drink tumblers.
-All are from the same manufacturer and have the same basic product specifications (materials used, machine washability rating, etc.), but your inventory includes several varieties:
+All of the tumblers are made by the same manufacturer and have the same basic product specifications (materials used, machine washability rating, etc.), but your inventory includes several options:

 * **Size** - You carry both Medium and Large tumblers
-* **Decorative Wrap** - Your tumblers come with the option of several kinds of decorative plastic wraps on the outside.
-Customers can choose from Stars, Owls, Pink Paisley, Purple Paisley, or Skulls.
+* **Decorative Wrap** - Your tumblers come with the option of several kinds of decorative plastic wraps: Stars, Owls, Pink Paisley, Purple Paisley, or Skulls.
-* **Lid Color** - Every quality tumbler needs a quality lid.
-Yours are available with an assortment of lids to match the decorative wrap - the Star tumblers have Blue lids, the Owls have Orange lids, the Pink Paisley have Pink lids, the Purple Paisley have White lids, and the Skulls can be purchased with White *or* Black lids.
+* **Lid Color** - The tumblers also come with with an assortment of lids to match the decorative wrap - the Star tumblers have Blue lids, the Owls have Orange lids, the Pink Paisley have Pink lids, the Purple Paisley have White lids, and the Skulls can be purchased with White *or* Black lids.

-Given this inventory, you need to have a Drink Tumbler *Product*, and twelve *Variants*:
+Given this inventory, you will need to create a Drink Tumbler *Product*, with three *Options*, corresponding *Option Values*, and twelve *Variants*:

 Size  | Wrap           | Lid Color
 ------|----------------|----------